Innoactive/Creator/.Documentation/articles/miscellaneous/dependency-manager.md

 The `Dependency Manager` collects all `Dependency` type classes in the project and order them according to their `Priority` property value.
 Once all dependencies are collected and prioritized, the `Dependency Manager` queue them to be enabled one by one in an asynchronous process.
 Each dependency enables a single `Unity package` in the `Package Manager`.

-To make the `Dependency Manager` to automatically add a new dependency or validate if it is enabled in the project it is necessary to create a new class inheriting from the `Dependency` class and overriding their properties `Package` and `Priority`.
+To make the `Dependency Manager` automatically add a new dependency or validate, if the dependency is enabled in the project, it is necessary to create a new class inheriting from the `Dependency` class and overriding their properties `Package` and `Priority`.

 ```csharp
 using Innoactive.CreatorEditor.PackageManager;